How Much Is That Doggie In The Window?

-This handsome boy is Harley, a three year old Chocolate Lab, weighing 82 pounds.
+This handsome boy is Harley, a three year old Chocolate Lab.
 He is up to date with his vaccinations, neutered, crate trained, and housetrained.

-Harley had an accident when he was very young that required the amputation of his right hind leg.
-Despite this, he is an active and playful boy, and definitely does not let his missing leg get in the way of playtime or
+Unfortunately, Harley had an accident when he was just a puppy that required the amputation of his right hind leg.
+Despite this, he is a playful and active boy.
+He definitely does not let his missing leg get in the way of having a fun life.

 The China Dogs